 All Flashcards

-What are the steps to create a Free-Body Diagram?
+What are the general steps to solve a problem using forces?

 What is a vector?